Aakash Repeater Courses

 Students must secure a minimum of 35% aggregate marks across all subjects and at least 30% marks in each subject to pass.
 The KSEAB SSLC exam passing criteria are formulated to balance overall performance with subject-specific competency.
-Students need to appear and pass six subjects divided into three languages and three core subjects.
+Students need to appear and pass six subjects, divided into three languages and three core subjects.
 Read further to get a detailed breakdown of the subject-wise total and passing marks, along with tips to help students succeed in meeting these criteria.

-In the following table, students can find details of the total marks of various subjects as well as passing marks required for clearing the respective subjects.
+In the following table, students can find details of the total marks of various subjects as well as the passing marks required for clearing the respective subjects.

 Subject | Total Marks | Passing Marks (30%) |